Singapore Rail Test Centre: Design

 The SRTC is the first dedicated train testing facility in Southeast Asia.
 The facility received the Building and Construction Authority's Green Mark Platinum certification in recognition of its energy-efficient design, which includes features such as smart lighting control systems, solar panels, and a hybrid cooling system.
 The facility also includes bicycle parking facilities and sheltered linkways between various buildings to promote walking and cycling within the facility.

+A viaduct link connecting the Tuas West Extension and the SRTC under Contract 1906 is slated to be completed by 2029.